PrincetonUniversity/software_testing/README.md

 ## Authorship

-This guide was created by Jonathan Halverson and members of Research Computing.
+This guide was created by Jonathan Halverson, William Hasling and members of Princeton Research Computing.